microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The CSV file [ScanningDetails.csv](https://github.com/microct-ana-unibe-ch/microvasculature-manuscript/blob/main/content/data/ScanningDetails.csv) gives a tabular overview of all the (relevant) parameters of all the scans we performed.
 This file was generated with a [data processing notebook](https://github.com/habi/BrukerSkyScanLogfileRuminator) and contains information read from *all* the log files of *all* the scans we performed.
 A copy of each log file is available [online](https://github.com/microct-ana-unibe-ch/microvasculature-manuscript/tree/main/content/data).

+## Data availability

+Each of the tomographic datasets used and analysed during the current study are available from the corresponding author on reasonable request.

 ## References {.page_break_before}